syncfusion-content/wpf-docs/wpf/SfMultiColumnDropDown/Selection.md

 ## How To

-### How to Select the Text When SfMultiColumnDropDowncontrol got Focus?
+### How to Select the Text When SfMultiColumnDropDownControl got Focus?

 In SfMultiColumnDropDownControl, the TextSelectionOnFocus property automatically selects the text when SfMultiColumnDropDownControl got focus from one control.